KnIfER/PolymPic/readme.md

-Here is PolymiumPic, the currently fully opensourced part of our pro-project PolymPic.
+Here is PolymiumPic, the currently fully opensourced part of the pro-project PolymPic.

-Just like the chrome browser, it is a fantastic web browser + a PDF viewer.
+Just like chrome, it is a fantastic web browser + a PDF viewer.

 ### The Web Browser
 - WIP 75%